poly-hammer/poly-hammer-docs/docs/hammer-build-tool/setup.md

 ## Why do I need this?

-Some of our tools require additional dependencies that we are not allowed to re-distribute with our code.
+Some of our tools require additional dependencies that we are not allowed to be re-distributed with our code.
 However, these dependencies can be complex to compile.
 That's why we created this build tool.
-You can run a Github workflow and compile all the dependencies needed for our tools yourself.
+You can run a GitHub workflow and compile all the dependencies needed for our tools yourself.
 Once you have it configured, it makes it super easy!

 ![1](/assets/images/hammer-build-tool/setup/1.gif){: class="rounded-image"}

 ## What are the dependencies?

 1. You must be a part of the [Poly Hammer GitHub org](https://github.com/poly-hammer).
-Individuals, Small Teams, and Enterprise customers can [purchase access](https://www.polyhammer.com) to a particular build workflow and gain access to the Org.
+Individuals, Small Teams, and Enterprise customers can [purchase access](https://www.polyhammer.com) for a particular build workflow and gain access to the Poly Hammer Org.

 2. You must be a part of the [Epic Games GitHub org](https://github.com/EpicGames).
 The build tool needs to be able to pull down Unreal Engine source code, so it can compile parts of it for you and your tools.